nroduit/nroduit.github.io/content/getting-started/guidelines.en.md

 {{% notice note %}}
 It is recommended to create a new Workspace for keeping a specific Weasis configuration.
 {{% /notice %}}
--  Go to *Window > Preferences > Java > Installed JREs > Execution Environments* and select the installed JDK for JavaSE-1.8
+-  Go to *Window > Preferences > Java > Installed JREs > Execution Environments* and select the installed JDK
 - In *Window > Preferences > General > Workspace*
     - Select UTF-8 for *Text file encoding*
     - Select Unix for *New text file line delimiter*